ADVERTISING

 First animal treatment successful

-In the study, a bone tumor (osteosarcoma) in a mouse was treated with a radioactive carbon ion beam (11C).
-The tumor was located near the spinal cord—a particularly sensitive area.
+In this study, a bone tumor (osteosarcoma) in a mouse was treated with a radioactive carbon-11 ion beam.
+The tumor was located near the spinal cord – a particularly sensitive area.
 A dose of 20 Gray achieved complete tumor control without serious side effects.

-A detector developed at LMU Munich played a key role, enabling real-time localization of the ion beam within the body.
-This enabled image-guided radioactive ion beam therapy to be successfully performed under preclinical conditions for the first time.
+A key role was played by a detector developed at LMU Munich, which enabled the real-time localization of the ion beam within the body.
+This allowed for the first successful implementation of image-guided radioactive ion beam therapy under preclinical conditions.

 Cooperation and international collaboration

-The BARB project is funded by an ERC Advanced Grant and brings together experts from the GSI/FAIR research pillars, the Ludwig Maximilian University of Munich and international partners.
+The BARB project is funded by an ERC Advanced Grant and brings together experts from the GSI/FAIR research pillars, the Ludwig-Maximilians-University of Munich and international partners.

 “BARB impressively demonstrates how applied nuclear physics can provide direct impetus for medical applications,” says project leader Marco Durante.
 The researchers also see potential in the method for treating metastases, tumors near critical structures, and even non-cancerous diseases.